-At Hunthorn we actively seek the views of young people, and their families, to help us to improve our services.
+At The Hawthorns we actively seek the views of young people, and their families, to help us to improve our services.
 We treat complaints, comments and compliments seriously.
 Information regarding how to make a complaint is recorded in the Young People's Guide which is received on admission.
-Complaints in the first instance can be made to the Registered Manager by contacting them via email at catherine.rollason@rocgroup.org.uk or telephone 01325 310009.
+Complaints in the first instance can be made to the Registered Manager, by contacting her via email at kaylie.Mullin@rocgroup.org.uk or telephone 01325 310009.